mozilla/version-control-tools/docs/hgmo/replication.rst

 delivery systems (such as AMQP/RabbitMQ), Kafka provides guarantees that satisfy our requirements.
 Notably:

-* Kafka stores data to local disk and is durable against single node failure.
+* Kafka is a distributed system and can survive a failure in a single node (no single point of failure).
 * Clients can robustly and independently store the last fetch offset.
 This allows independent replication mirrors.
-* Kafka can provide delivery guarantees matching what is desired.
+* Kafka can provide delivery guarantees matching what is desired (order preserving, no message loss for acknowledged writes).
-* It's fast and battle tested.
+* It's fast and battle tested by a lot of notable companies.

 For more on the subject of distributed transaction logs, please read `this excellent article from the people behind Kafka <https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying>`_.